ghuertaramos/ENMOD/readme.md

  Download records from GBIF database and produce `.csv` files for query species.

 **Clean.R**
- Eliminate duplicate records, not applicabble data (NA), and generate maps
+ Eliminate duplicate records, not applicable data (NA), and generate maps

  **Rarf.R**
  Reduce the number of records (less than 1km apart) using the grid method.
 It also generates maps for output records.
 This script is disabled for species with less than 30 records by default.